-- (1) New structures or additions to any existing structure shall have the lowest floor, including the basement and crawl space, elevated to or above the level of the 100 year flood. - (2) Utility and sanitary facilities shall be flood proofed up to the level of the 100 year flood.
+- (1) New structures or additions to any existing structure shall have the lowest floor, including the basement and crawl space, elevated to or above the base flood level of the 100 year flood.
+(100 year floodblain, or the flood having one per cent (1%) chance of being equalled or exceeded in any given year). - (2) Utility and sanitary facilities shall be flood proofed up to the level of the 100 year flood.